tbebekis/Db-Schema-Info/README.md

 # Database Schema information for various RDBMS

-This repository contains a number of SQL SELECT statements to get Database Schema information for the following RDBMS
+This repository contains a number of SQL SELECT statements to get Database Schema information about tables, columns, views, triggers, stored procedures, constraints, etc. for the following RDBMS

 - FirebirdSql
 - MsSql